Quantum Computing Modalities: Measurement-Based Quantum Computing (MBQC)

 The link between cluster states and error correction was made by Robert Raussendorf and Jim Harrington (2007), who showed a topological error-correcting code using a 3D cluster (the Raussendorf-Harrington code, a form of topological MBQC).
 This work connects MBQC with the notion of a fault-tolerant universal quantum computer realized as a giant cluster state with defects encoding logical qubits – an idea that underlies some of Google’s and others’ approaches to future fault-tolerance.

-Comparison To Other Paradigms
+Comparison To Other Modalities

 MBQC is equivalent in power to the circuit model (it can simulate any circuit and vice versa), but it contrasts in how and when entanglement and operations occur: